 Hemanshu Nigam, MySpace’s chief security officer, applauded the Virginia announcement.

-Regardless of eMail registration requirements, MySpace is deploying within a month a database that will contain the names and physical descriptions of convicted sex offenders in the United States.
+Regardless of eMail registration requirements, MySpace is deploying a database that will contain the names and physical descriptions of convicted sex offenders in the United States.
 An automated system will search for matches between the database and MySpace user profiles.
 Employees will then delete any profiles that match.

 Skeptics say such technologies will address only part of the problem, as much of the danger comes from sexual predators who have never been convicted and thus are not in the databases.